Loading...

 • Background data showing a shrinking youth population, a declining workforce, and growing fiscal pressures on R&I funding.

-• A six-step Foresight Process combining horizon scanning, scenario-building, and windtunneling to anticipate future challenges.
+• A six-step foresight approach combining horizon scanning, scenario-building, and windtunneling to anticipate future challenges.

 • Four Scenarios illustrating different pathways for Europe’s R&I system.

-• Strategic actions to protect fundamental research, foster lifelong learning, strengthen regional innovation, and build societal trust in technology.
+• Strategic actions to protect fundamental research, enable lifelong learning, strengthen regional innovation, and build societal trust in technology

 Posted on: 25/09/2025